-Trump's Apparent Response To Stormy Daniels' '60 Minutes' Interview Is Not What You'd Expect
+Trump’s Tweet After Stormy Daniels’ New Interview Is Not What You’d Expect

 Ahead of Sunday's highly publicized 60 Minutes interview with Stephanie Clifford (aka Stormy Daniels) about her alleged affair with President Donald Trump in 2006, the president, somewhat uncharacteristically, did not comment on the matter.
 He spent the weekend at Mar-a-Lago, also staying silent about the March For Our Lives.
 Early Monday morning, though, came Trump's apparent response to Stormy Daniels' 60 Minutes interview in the form of a relatively tame tweet.

 "So much Fake News," the president said in a tweet the morning after the Daniels interview aired, though it's not clear if that was directly about that interview.
 "Never been more voluminous or more inaccurate.
 But through it all, our country is doing great!"